Board of Directors Information

 Board member job descriptions:

-Following are some of the most common positions held by condominium Board members.
+The following are some of the most common positions held by condominium Board members.
 Please note that not all positions exist on all Boards, and Board members may hold more than one position.

 - President: The president calls and chairs the board meetings and the AGM, establishes the Board meeting agenda, and is the link for the Board to the community manager.
 The president works closely with the community manager to ensure compliance with the bylaws and the Condominium Property Act of Alberta.